Scuba Diving in Rapa Nui: Best Dive Spots + Eco-Friendly Hotels

 Most of Rapa Nui’s dive companies have firmly embraced their duty as caretakers of the ocean.
 As such, they have implemented protocols to minimise diver impact and educate their guests on sustainable dive practices.

-Through collaborative partnerships with local conservation groups, they strive to instil a deep sense of appreciation and responsibility.
+Through collaborative partnerships with local conservation groups, they strive to instill a deep sense of appreciation and responsibility.
 In doing so, they are empowering divers to be ambassadors for the protection of Easter Island’s irreplaceable marine wonders.

 Dive centres in Rapa Nui (Easter Island)